 Bagge’s face briefly froze, then his gaze unfocused.
 He looked thoughtful.
 I could tell he was considering something relayed by his commits, and at first I assumed it was about my boots.
-Then I realized the general noise of conversation in the market had died down almost to silence, and I became afraid.
+Then I realized the general noise of conversation in the market had died down almost to silence, and my nerves chilled.

 Turning from me, Bagge looked down the aisle of the market to the other side of the plaza.
 “I believe some people are here to see you,” he said.
 “You never gave me your name.
 Iriam, is it?”

 In the aisle, customers and vendors alike were parting to make way for a security autocthon.
 This was a civilian model — not a three-meter military auto — but still quite obviously meant for combat.
 It was about as tall and broad as Bagge, but its torso, head, thighs, and forearms were armored in dark blue plastic.
 The visible arms and legs were gray-skinned and bursting with corded muscle, while its wrists ended not in hands but in thick, crablike pincer thumbs.
 The auto’s legs had been committed unguligrade, giving it the unsettling backward-knee appearance meant for power and speed.
 Instead of hooves it had four thickly treaded steel toes, flexing and pinioning with its weight in the dirt as it marched down the aisle toward me.
 There was no face, just a featureless flat panel of more blue armor.